AndrewJBateman/ionic-angular-imagecrop/README.md

 ## :clipboard: Status & To-do list

-* Status: Compiles and displays but image not found in assets directory which prevents the image cropper from working.
+* Status: Part-working.
+Compiles and displays but image not found in assets directory which prevents the image cropper from working.
 * To-do: Fix issue with image path.
 Look at Ionic @ionic-native/crop/ngx to see the difference in how it crops images.

 ## :clap: Inspiration